From our beginnings in the late 19th century we have grown to become the busiest emergency ambulance service in the world. This is our story.

 In 1992 the failure of a new computer system led to worldwide public and media interest.
 The crash of the computer-aided dispatch system led to long delays in dispatching ambulances.

 Service managers continued to report to South West Thames until 1 April 1996, when the organisation became an NHS trust.
 London Ambulance Service as we know it today officially came into being.

 A 21st century service

-Just like the capital itself, our Trust continues to grow and develop.
+Just like the capital itself, we are continuing to grow and develop.
 The London Ambulance Service of today, and the skills and capabilities of our staff, bear little resemblance to the Service of even 20 years ago.
 There are now more than 5,000 staff based at over 70 ambulance stations and support offices across London.

-We continue to see a rise in demand for our service.
-We received a record number of 999 calls last year, making it our busiest ever year.
-In 2011/12 we handled over 1.6 emergency calls from across London, that’s over 4,380 calls a day, and attended more than one million incidents.
+We continue to see a rise in demand for our service and each year received a record number of 999 calls.
+Last year, we handled almost 2 million emergency calls from across London, that’s just under 5,500 calls a day, a 25% increase from 2012!

 The way we respond to calls is changing too.
 Our staff now attend to patients in cars, and on motorbikes and bicycles, as well as in ambulances.
 This enables us to reach patients quicker in busy built-up areas.
 We are increasing public access to defibrillators—machines used to restart a patient’s heart when it has stopped beating—and are providing training in how to use this equipment, so that people in the community can provide life-saving treatment while ambulance staff make their way to a call.